 Roasted Acorn Squash:

-- 2 small or 1 large acorn squash, sliced to 1-inch thick slices
+- 2 acorn squash sliced to 1-inch thick slices (or 1 large)

 - 1 tablespoon olive oil